 Does Everything Happen For A Reason?

-A fascinating case study – the relationship between James Costello and the nurse that treated him after the Boston Marathon bombing.
+A fascinating case study – the relationship between James Costello and the nurse that treated him after the Boston Marathon bombingDoes Everything Happen For A Reason?

 The Boston Marathon bombing that took place on April 15, 2013.
 James Costello was cheering on a friend near the finish line at the Boston Marathon when the bombs exploded, severely burning his arms and legs.
 During the months of surgery and rehabilitation that followed, Mr. Costello developed a relationship with one of his nurses, Krista D’Agostino, and they soon became engaged.